 “I can calculate the motion of heavenly bodies, but not the madness of people”

-Outside of higher spot prices, or renewed capital allocation to the industry, these firms will consolidate and die-off.
+Outside of higher spot prices, or renewed capital allocation to the industry, these firms will slowly consolidate and die-off.
 Given their cyclical nature, uranium mines have a short period of high profitability or interest during bull markets few and far between.
-If the bull thesis on uranium is correct, some of these stocks could be multi-baggers despite the inherently flawed business model.
-Unsophisticated retail investors aren’t aware of this, so correctly anticipating a future bubble in uranium equities by buying into an asset that is mispriced based on fundamentals and hoping for reflexivity on the upside, could yield tremendous capital gains.
+If the bull thesis on uranium is correct, many of these stocks could be multi-baggers despite the inherently flawed business model and despite the fact that the vast majority of junior projects will never reach production.
+Unsophisticated retail investors often ignore this, so correctly anticipating a future bubble in uranium equities by buying into an asset that is mispriced based on fundamentals and hoping for reflexivity on the upside, could yield tremendous capital gains.

 Understanding George Soros’ theory of Reflexivity is critical to successful speculation.
 Reflexivity and positive feedback loops are even more extreme today with social media and technology.
 If the uranium bull thesis is correct, the ESG qualifications combined with the exciting prospect of investing in “uranium” could lure retail investors into low-volume, small cap uranium equities, driving share prices of uranium miners significantly higher on the backdrop of an upcoming “Commodity Supercycle.”